 How-to get a great soldering system setup.
 Buying used Metcal and Thermaltronics to assemble a great soldering system.
+I've been over my Metcal setup in an older post but this a video of the setup and how to get what you need for a great setup.

 Video of how to take the Wouxun apart, complete down to the board level.
 Overview of repair areas.